 This is the same formula that was obtained by combining the formulas of the left and right rectangles, in which we denoted the right side by .

-Note that when calculating the area of each next trapezoid, it is enough to calculate the value of the function only at one new point - at the right end of the next interval, since the point was the right end of the previous segment and the value at this point has already been calculated when finding the area of the previous trapezoid.
+Note that when calculating the area of each next trapezoid, it is enough to calculate the value of the function only at one new point - at the right end of the next interval, since the point was the right end of the previous segment and the value at this point was already calculated when finding the area of the previous trapezoid.

 The Monte Carlo method for calculating one-dimensional integrals is usually not used, since quadrature formulas are more convenient to obtain high accuracy.
-This method turns out to be more efficient when calculating multiple integrals, when cubature formulas are too cumbersome and require a large amount of calculations to achieve a small error.
+This method turns out to be more effective when calculating multiple integrals, when cubature formulas are too cumbersome and require a large amount of calculations to achieve a small error.

-1) if the number of dimensions m < 2R, it is better to use cubature or quadrature formulas;
+1) if the number of dimensions is m < 2R, it is better to use cubature or quadrature formulas;

 2) if m > 2RMonte Carlo method.

-Let it be required to calculate the double integral
+Suppose we need to calculate the double integral

 For the triple integral, we similarly obtain the formula